East-the-Water Cemetery, Bideford

 East-the-Water Cemetery (also known as Bideford Church Cemetery) was the Church of England burial ground for East-the-Water, once a separate village but now a suburb of Bideford, in Devon, England.
 Located on Barnstaple Road, the cemetery as of 2018 is abandoned and neglected, and the Victorian cemetery chapel is a dangerous structure on the verge of collapse.
 Burials in Bideford now take place at Bideford Higher Cemetery.

-The cemetery, opened in 1890, contains 476 graves holding 947 people.
+The cemetery and associated chapel were consecrated on 1st July 1890 on land donated by Sir George Stucley, who also donated a wheeled hand-bier for the poor.
+The cemetery contains 476 graves holding 947 people.
 Among these are 20 Commonwealth War Graves Commission burials, 7 from World War I and 13 from World War II, with their distinctive headstones.

 Notable burials

-Buried at the back of the cemetery in adjacent plots are two winners of the Victoria Cross:
+Buried at the back of the cemetery in adjacent plots are two recipients of the Victoria Cross: